overblog/GraphQLBundle/docs/events/index.md

 *Event:* `graphql.error_formatting`

-This event can be listen to add or remove fields from result `errors` and `extensions.warnings` sections, it can also be use to log errors or exception.
+Used to add or remove fields from the result's `errors` and `extensions.warnings` sections.
+It can also be used to log errors or exception.
 Each single error or warning will trigger an event.

-For example:
+Example:

 * How to add error code: